BishoSBA/right-notes/README.md

 # Right Notes
 A Notes app that allows adding private and public notes for the world to see.
-CRUD functionality to enable users to browse through notes and edit their notes any tiem
+CRUD functionality to enable users to browse through notes and edit their notes any time.
 **Link to project:** http://right-notes.onrender.com/

 ## How It's Made: